6 Confirmed Dead, 1 Missing Following Tour Helicopter Crash In Hawaii

 "[Kauai] has microclimates, so the weather at the airport is going to be different than up at the crash location," Sanger said.
 "Those microclimates can come on very quickly and dissipate quickly too, so the weather reporting is difficult."

-Following the crash, Hawaii Rep. Ed Case released a statement, saying "Our hearts and prayers go out to the families and friends of those lost, and our thanks to those who placed themselves in harm's way to find them."
+After the crash, Hawaii Rep. Ed Case released a statement, saying, "Our hearts and prayers go out to the families and friends of those lost, and our thanks to those who placed themselves in harm's way to find them."

 Case went on to address the safety regulations surrounding helicopter tours and other small aircraft operations.